influxdata/docs-v2/content/influxdb/v2.0/upgrade/v1-to-v2/manual-upgrade.md

 {{% note %}}
 To automatically upgrade from InfluxDB 1.x to InfluxDB 2.0, use the [`influx upgrade` command](/influxdb/v2.0/upgrade/v1-to-v2/).

+If you won't be using 1.x client libraries to write data to InfluxDB 2.0, we recommend you use `influx upgrade` to automatically upgrade.
 {{% /note %}}

 ## Create authorizations